DATA-606-SPRING-2022/TEAM_C_data606/EDA/readme.md

 ![image](https://user-images.githubusercontent.com/91147579/155860843-bec09bc0-d0c3-4016-88d0-0b1df24833e9.png)

-The loan applications with 'CIB' & 'CRIF' are the highest when compared to other two types.
+The loan applications with 'CIB' & 'CRIF' are the highest when compared to the other two types.

 **9) Analysis on Distribution of loan applicants by occupancy type:**